LousyValues/Monolith_Gantry_V2-VT/README.md

 # Monolith Gantry for V2 and VT [BETA]
 ![1](Images/monolith_render.PNG)
 ## BOM
-To keep the BOM lists relatively simple, I'm gonna include all the hardware and motion parts for the motor mounts and XY joints (with the stock stuff included).
+To keep the BOM lists relatively simple, I'm going to include all the hardware and motion parts for the motor mounts and XY joints (with the stock stuff included).

-X extrusion/tube mounting hardware is not included, because that can vary based on the configuration.
+X extrusion/tube mounting hardware is not included because that can vary based on the configuration.

 ### Y rails: MGN9H

 ### X rail: MGN9H/MGN12H

-For FRONT X RAIL: any stock compatible X beam will work with the suitable mounting hardware (XY joint remix might be required).
+For FRONT X RAIL: any stock-compatible X beam will work with the suitable mounting hardware (XY joint remix might be required).

-For TOP X RAIL, any stock compatible X beam will work, that can be rotated 90 degrees and can accommodate new XY joint holes.
+For TOP X RAIL, any stock-compatible X beam that can be rotated 90 degrees and can accommodate new XY joint holes will work.